 Stakeholder Questions – How to deal with difficult stakeholders

 You’d be surprised how many businesses and organisations head into an AGM or public forum without properly preparing for an onslaught of tricky questions.
-Even if your answer is honest and backed with facts and figures, that might not be enough to influence a vocal critic.
+Even if your answer is honest and backed with facts and figures, that might not be enough to influence a vocal critic unless you have a well-considered communication plan.

 The art of persuasion is a lot more challenging.
 Specialised stakeholder communication training can be geared around town hall type meetings, forums, media situations or other scenarios.
 Most importantly, it must be tailored for your business and the people who matter most to you and your business.